The Regency Wardrobe collection - research & making - The chalked floor

 © Victoria and Albert museum

-Homelessness, applicable today in relation to ex-military personnel in particular was hitting the news just as I was designing this whole piece and I found a direct parallel in Ann West's quilt.
-A sailor with a false leg is shown begging on the streets in one of the squares.
-This was and still is one of the unglamorous after effects of war.
-It turns out that the Vagrancy Act we still sometimes enact today, to move on those who society still doesn't know quite how best to help was first enacted nearly 200 years ago, in the period I am considering, in 1824.
-It was bought in because of upper class society's aversion to seeing those men who'd returned from the Napoleonic wars and found themselves on the streets.
+And it turns out that the Vagrancy Act we still sometimes enact today, to move on those who society still doesn't know how or try to help was first enacted nearly 200 years ago, in the period I am considering, in 1824.
+At that time it was introduced because of upper class society's aversion to seeing those men who'd returned from the Napoleonic wars and found themselves on the streets.

 Please see: ttps://en.wikipedia.org/wiki/Vagrancy_Act_1824